anhthi-ieig/aws-docs/13. Cloud Financial Management/AWS Pricing Calculator.md

 ## AWS Pricing Calculator

-- `Configure a cost estimate` that `fits your unique business or personal needs` with AWS products and services
+- AWS Pricing Calculator is `a web based service` that allows you to `explore AWS services based on your use cases and create a cost estimate`